-Once the custom license is saved, a new component-version-license instance using the custom license is automatically created and applied "behind the scenes" to the inventory item.
+Once the custom license is successfully saved, it is added to the Code Insight database.
+A new component-version-license instance using the custom license is automatically created and applied "behind the scenes" to the inventory item.
 You can view this new instance through the Component Lookup feature.